Careers at Access Living

 Education and Training:

-Bachelor’s degree or equivalent experience preferred in public policy, health, social work or political science.
+Bachelor’s degree or equivalent experience preferred in public benefits and economic policy, health, social work or political science.
 Must have excellent writing/research skills.
 This position requires familiarity and ease with using MS Office Suite, especially PowerPoint, as well as Google Drive tools.

-- Familiarity with the Americans with Disabilities Act, Section 504 of the Rehabilitation Act of 1973, the Olmstead Supreme Court decision, and the Affordable Care Act as it impacts persons with disabilities.
+Familiarity with Social Security, the Americans with Disabilities Act, Section 504 of the Rehabilitation Act of 1973, and the Workforce Incentives and Opportunities Act.

-- Existing healthcare/HCBS policy advocacy network with contacts in the greater Chicago area.
+- Existing public benefits/economic justice policy advocacy network with contacts in the greater Chicago area.

-- Experience with reviewing and interpreting health/HCBS research/data, policy, legislation, and regulations.
+- Experience with reviewing and interpreting related research/data, policy, legislation, and regulations.

 - Comfort with public presentations to a variety of audiences.